Naruh1010/Flum-IPTV/README.md

 ## 🎯 Description

 **Flum IPTV** is an elegant and powerful desktop application for playing IPTV playlists (M3U/M3U8).
-Designed with a modern and fluid interface, it allows you to manage multiple playlists, watch live channels, and record content directly from the application.
+Designed with a simple andmodern interface, it allows you to manage multiple playlists, watch live channels, and record content directly from the application.

 ### Why Flum IPTV?

-- 🎨 **Modern Interface** - Elegant dark theme with smooth animations
+- 🎨 **Modern Interface** - Modern Dark theme mode
 - ⚡ **Performance** - Built with HLS.js for maximum compatibility
 - 🌐 **Multi-language** - Support for Spanish, English, and Portuguese
 -  **Recording** - Record your favorite programs in WebM format